esccode/esccode.github.io/index.md

 - User experience design

 > A technical writer may apply their skills in the production of non-technical content, for example, writing high-level consumer information.
 Usually, a technical writer is not a subject-matter exper(SME), but interviews SMEs and conduct the research necessary to write and compile technically accurate content.
 Technical writers complete both primary and secondary research to fully understand the topic.

+## Characteristics

+> Proficient technical writers have the ability to create, assimilate, and convey technical material in a concise and effective manner.
+Thet may specialize in a particular area but must have good understanding of the products they describe.
+For example, API writers primarily work on API documents, while other technical writers specialize in electronic commerce, manufacturing, scientific, or medical material.
+> Technical writers gather information from many sources.
+Their information sources are usually scattered throughout an organization, which can range from developers to marketing departments.
+> Useful technical documents are measured by eight characteristics: "honesty, clarity, accuracy, comprehensiveness, accessibility, conciseness, professional appearance, and correctness."
+Technical writers are focused on using their careful research to create effective decuments that meet these eight characteristics.

 ## Similar titles